octokit/plugin-rest-endpoint-methods.js/docs/issues/addAssignees.md

 Adds up to 10 assignees to an issue.
 Users already assigned to an issue are not replaced.

-This example adds two assignees to the existing `octocat` assignee.

 ```js
 octokit.issues.addAssignees({
   owner,